 (13) The advisability of harmonizing with international, federal, regional, and state LCFS and lifecycle assessments.

-The Panel provided comments and feedback to ARB staff for incorporation into this report.
+The Panel provided comments and feedback to ARB staff for incorporation into this report, however the inclusion of these comments was made at the sole discretion of staff.
 Along with the staff’s assessment, the report includes Panel findings and recommendations to the degree that there was general agreement on an issue.
+These points of agreement were specifically noted in the report to differentiate them from the staff’s sole assessments.
 In order to ensure that the range of viewpoints on any particular subject were adequately represented, ARB staff provided panelists with several opportunities to provide edits and feedback on all documents for which comments were solicited.
+As noted, however, staff was the final arbitrar of content.

 The regulation required ARB staff to evaluate the above topics and to solicit the Panel to participate in the review by commenting on the staff evaluations.
 Based on discussions with the Panel during the first meeting, staff added two additional topics, High Carbon Intensity Crude Oil (HCICO) and credit trading, to the list of 13 that were required to be included in this review.